-As you can hopefully see, our approach goes way beyond just having an independent wealth manager.
-Hopefully you already understand how essential that is.
-Your real decision then, is choosing the best wealth manager for you.
+As you can hopefully see, our approach goes way beyond just having independent wealth management.
+Hopefully, you already understand how essential that is.

 1. Look into Pillar Wealth Management

-If you want to learn more about what we’ve already shared about customized portfolio planning, and how we help secure your long term future using smart asset allocation based on historical market performance, click the link below and find out more.
+If you want to learn more about what we’ve already shared about customized portfolio planning and how we help secure your long-term future using smart asset allocation based on historical market performance, click the linked website below and find out more.